Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

-But it's not just about space.
-An EV that can genuinely be used as your main family car needs to be comfortable and refined, well-equipped and provide a decent range on a charge.
-It also needs to be capable of rapid charging – no parent wants to wait around at charging stations for too long.
+It's not just about space, though.
+A comfortable, refined EV needs to provide a decent range on a charge.
+It also has to be capable of rapid charging: no parent wants to wait around at charging stations with tired, hungry kids.
+Our list covers all the bases, from premium badges low-cost crackers to satisfy various budgets and demands.

 Really need a car that can take three kids in comfort but don't necessarily need an EV?
 You should also read our pick of the best cars for three child seats, the best MPVs, best family SUVs.
-Otherwise, read on to find out to which electric family car should be sitting on your driveway.
+Otherwise, read on to find out which electric family car should be sitting on your driveway.

-If you're ready to buy we've got over 4000 Used Electric Cars for Sale, while if you want more choice, we have over 70,000 Used Cars for Sale.
-If you're looking to finance a new car, check out our guide to the Best PCP Car Deals.
+If you're ready to buy we've got over 4000 used electric cars for sale, while if you want more choice, we have over 70,000 used cars for sale.
+If you're looking to finance a new car, check out our guide to the best PCP car deals.

-Best family electric cars 2024
+Best family electric cars in 2025

 1. Kia EV6